Harvard Stadium: Influence on American football

 In the early 20th century, American football was an extremely violent sport; 18 players died and 159 were seriously injured in 1905 alone.
 There was a widespread movement to outlaw the game but U.S. president Theodore Roosevelt intervened and demanded the rules of the game be reformed.
 In 1906, Roosevelt met with representatives from 62 colleges and universities and formed the Intercollegiate Football Conference, the predecessor of the NCAA.
 The committee's purpose was to develop a uniform set of rules and regulations to make the game safer.
 A leading proposal, at the time, was widening the field to allow more running room and reduce serious collisions.
 While it was popular among committee members, Harvard objected.
 Their recently completed stadium could not accommodate a larger field.
 Because of the permanent nature of Harvard Stadium, the proposal was rejected and the forward pass was legalized in April 1906.
-Harvard Stadium led to the creation of two of the most fundamental aspects of modern American football: standard field dimensions and the legal forward pass.
+Harvard Stadium led to the creation of two aspects of modern American football: standard field dimensions and the forward pass.